damnops/interview/README.md

 ### Destroy infrastructure

   ```
-  ./auto/destroy-infra-via-terraform {CLOUD_PROVIDER}
+  ./auto/destroy-infra-on-aws
   ```
-  Destroy the infrastructure which created by the provision scripts, you can also use the extended script.
+  Destroy the resources which created by the provision scripts.